machingclee/machingclee.github.io/static/media/462-execution-plan.36223b87.md

     style Out7 fill:#fff3cd
 ```

-**Key insight.** Each pointer advances monotonically through its table - we never go backwards.
+Each pointer advances monotonically through its table - we never go backwards.
 When we find order 3 with 2 items, we scan through both items for order 3, then move on.
 We don't need to rescan because both tables are sorted.

-**Key advantage.** Each table is scanned only once during the merge phase, making it very efficient for large datasets that are already sorted.
+**Advantage.** Each table is scanned only once during the merge phase, making it very efficient for large datasets that are already sorted.

-**When it's used.**
+**When it is used.**
 - Both inputs already sorted (indexes on join columns) - avoids expensive sort phase
 - Non-equality joins ($<$, $>$, BETWEEN) - unlike hash join which only works with $=$
 - Large sorted datasets where hash join would require too much memory